Hyperbolic triangles without embedded eigenvalues: Proof of the main theorem

 \end{lem}

-\begin{remk} Lemma \ref{lem:lambda_asymp} as stated does not directly apply since the eigenvalue branch $\lambda_n$ depends on $n$.
+\begin{remk} One may replace the assumption in Lemma \ref{LambdaDot} that $t \mapsto \lambda_n(t)$ is real-analytic with the assumption that $t \mapsto \lambda_n(t)$ continuous.
+Indeed, for each $t>0$, the eigenvalue problem for $a_t^k$ corresponds to an eigenvalue problem for an ordinary differential equation, and hence the eigenvalues are simple.
+It follows that each continuous eigenvalue branch $t \mapsto \lambda_n(t)$ of the real-analytic family $a_t^k$ is necessarily real-analytic. \end{remk} \begin{remk} Lemma \ref{LambdaDot} is not a direct consequence of Lemma \ref{lem:lambda_asymp} because the eigenvalue branch $\lambda_n$ may vary with $n$.
 By keeping track of the constants in the proof of Lemma \ref{lem:lambda_asymp}, one can produce a version that directly implies Lemma \ref{LambdaDot}.
 We prefer to give a direct proof here. \end{remk}